paketo-buildpacks/paketo-website/content/docs/howto/web-servers.md

 ## Build and Serve a Front-end Framework App

-Combining the Paketo Node.js buildpack with a web server buildpack like the Paketo Apache HTTP Server buildpack or Paketo NGINX buildpack allows you to easily containerize front-end framework apps (e.g. React, Angular, Vue).
-This workflow has fortunately already been conveniently laid out for you in the Paketo Web Servers buildpack.
-The buildpack will build source code into production-ready static assets, then automatically configure a web server to serve those assets.
+The Paketo Web Servers buildpack combines buildpacks for Node.js with buildpacks for Apache HTTP Server and NGINX.
+As a result, it can build JavaScript source code into production-ready static assets, then automatically configure a web server to serve those assets.
 Check the Paketo samples repository for an example [React app][sample/react-servers] with build instructions.